Pherosphaera hookeriana: Identification and ecology

 Pherosphaera hookeriana is a dwarf conifer that has been recorded to grow up to 5 meters, but in exposed and harsh environments it may only attain a height of 0.5 meters (Minchin 1983).
-The foliage of Pherosphaera hookeriana is well adapted to the high altitudinal ranges it occupies, with small imbricate scale leaves, the stomata are restricted to the adaxial surface and protected by a marginal leaf frill (Hill and Brodribb 1999).
+The foliage of Pherosphaera hookeriana is well adapted to the high elevations it occupies, with small imbricate scale leaves, the stomata are restricted to the adaxial surface and protected by a marginal leaf frill (Hill and Brodribb 1999).
 The species is generally dioecious, with the reproductive organs occurring on specialised leaves arranged in cone like structures.

 Pollen is wind dispersed and seed ripening occurs by late April (Wood & Rudman 2015).
 It is unclear if the plant produces seed annually or produces mass seed every few years (mast seeding).
 Germination appears to happen only rarely and is restricted to moist, shady areas.
 The seed is noted as having a dormant period, which could potentially result in a soil-stored seed bank with germination being staggered over several years.
 It is unknown how long the seed is viable in the soil for, but preliminary studies show that the seed requires warm stratification and then cold stratification to elicit germination; so the earliest it can take place is in the second spring/summer following dispersal (Wood & Rudman 2015).
 The seedlings superficially resemble small lycopods, with narrow spreading leaves.
 The seeds drop within a few meters of the parent plant.
 It has been suggested that dispersal over long distances via water is possible for plants occurring near lakes and rivers.
 Pherosphaera hookeriana may form extensive clonal colonies via vegetative growth (Fitzgerald 2011).

 Like most endemic alpine conifers to Tasmania, the growth rate of Pherosphaera hookeriana is extremely slow.
 Plants that have a stem diameter of 3–6 cm having an estimated age of 250–300 years on Mawson Plateau in Mt Field National Park (Minchin 1983) with the actual maximum ages likely exceeding 500 years.
 The time frame for plants to reach reproductive maturity is unknown, though there were observations of fruiting plants on the Tarn Shelf in Mt Field National Park in 2016 in areas that suffered fire damage in 1966.
 Pherosphaera hookeriana is one of only two species in the genus, and is one of the five taxa in the family Podocarpaceae with four being endemic to Tasmania (de Salas & Baker 2016).
 This species can be confused with the more widespread and often co-occurring Tasmanian endemic shrubby conifer, Diselma archeri.